liesnikov/extensible-elaborator/slides/main.md

 * DT language with Pi, Sigma types

-* inductive types with indeces
+* inductive types with indices

 * case-constructs for elimination